RobertBoettcherSF/Ada-Golden-Section-Search/README.md

 Fibonacci search replaces the constant limiting ratio by ratios of consecutive Fibonacci numbers.
-For a predetermined finite evaluation budget it gives the finite-horizon analogue whose ratios approach $	au$.
+For a predetermined finite evaluation budget it gives the finite-horizon analogue whose ratios approach $\tau$.

 ## API